 Breeding may occur naturally when Redstripe Eartheaters reach sexual maturity.
 Some keepers believe in using a blackwater conditioner, which helps mimic the darker color of Amazon river water during the flood season.
 Flood season is also breeding season for most Amazon species.
 Softening the pH of the water to neutral can also be effective.

 Watch their behavior.
 The male will start making shallow depressions in the tank bottom.
-He will try to encourage the female to lay her eggs in the nest so he can fertilize them.
+He will try to encourage the female to lay her eggs in the nest to fertilize them.

-Note that during the spawning and rearing time both male and female Restripe Eartheaters will be aggressive to their tank mates.
+Note that both male and female Restripe Eartheaters will be aggressive to their tank mates during the spawning and rearing time.
 Both parents abandon their duties when the fry are too large to hide in their mouths.

 Eartheater fry can be fed very fine sinking and live foods such as tiny brine shrimp.